 For instance, does your area occasionally see temperatures around 20°F in the winter, but rarely colder than that?
 You may be able to grow avocados if you are dedicated, and smart about selecting the right variety and planting location.
 As previously mentioned, supply an extra-deep layer of mulch and be prepared to cover young trees with frost blankets as needed.

-Another way to protect avocados from chilly conditions is to create a microclimate within your garden.
+Another way to protect avocado trees from chilly conditions is to create a microclimate within your garden.
 Choose a sheltered planting location rather than an exposed one.
 If you live in the northern hemisphere, planting an avocado tree near a south-facing wall will provide radiant heat for the tree – and warm the soil 5 to 10 degrees over other locations in your yard.
 In some instances, this can bump up that particular spot by an entire USDA hardiness zone!
 Similarly, choosing a planting location that is shielded from the hottest afternoon summer sun can help reduce stress to the tree if excessive heat is an issue in your garden.

 Avocado Tree Soil